cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 >
 > [...]
 >
-> Larva Labs' set comprises nine CryptoPunks, all from their original collection,
+> Larva Labs' set comprises nine CryptoPunks [24 x 24 pixels each], all from their original collection,
-> in a single lot that highlights the series’ best features: muttonchops, earrings, big shades, crazy hair, a hoodie, a mohawk and more.
+> in a single lot that highlights the series' best features: muttonchops, earrings, big shades, crazy hair, a hoodie, a mohawk and more.
 > [...]
-24 x 24 pixels each, 9 CryptoPunks total.
 > Estimate: $7,000,000-9,000,0000.
->  Offered in 21st Century Evening Sale on 13 May at Christie's in New York
+>  Offered in 21st Century Evening Sale on 13 May at Christie's in New York.

-- [Christie's to Auction Off Nine CryptoPunks Non-Fungible Tokens](https://decrypt.co/65929/christies-cryptopunks) by Will Gottsegen, Decrypt, April 2021
+[**Christie's to Auction Off Nine CryptoPunks Non-Fungible Tokens**](https://decrypt.co/65929/christies-cryptopunks) by Will Gottsegen, Decrypt, April 2021

 > According to promotional materials, nine CryptoPunks are being auctioned together
 > in a single lot at the 21st Century Evening Sale on May 13.
 [Estimate: $7,000,000-9,000,0000.].

-- [Ethereum User Bids $6.3 Million on 16 CryptoPunks Within Minutes](https://decrypt.co/65993/ethereum-user-bids-6-3-million-on-16-cryptopunks-within-minutes) by Tim Copeland, Decrypt, April, 2021 -- Ahead of a Christie’s auction of nine CryptoPunks NFTs, one investor is prepared to pay big money to get his hands on a number of other Punks.
+[**Ethereum User Bids $6.3 Million on 16 CryptoPunks Within Minutes**](https://decrypt.co/65993/ethereum-user-bids-6-3-million-on-16-cryptopunks-within-minutes) by Tim Copeland, Decrypt, April, 2021 -- Ahead of a Christie’s auction of nine CryptoPunks NFTs, one investor is prepared to pay big money to get his hands on a number of other Punks.

 > It's worth taking these valuations with a pinch of salt.
 > Since there are so few sales of CryptoPunks, but such high valuations,
 > it's not impossible that investors are making sales among themselves to drive up the value of their non-fungible tokens.
 > This is one of the flipsides of the data being publicly available on the blockchain - it's accessible
 > to anyone around the world, but it's possible for people to hide their identity behind multiple addresses.